onsiderations, and consequences fo

 What people really mean is that they don’t want any complications for their families after they die.
 And that makes sense, doesn’t it?

 But keeping it simple sometimes takes a fair bit of work, not to mention good planning.
+A simple will does not necessarily equate to a simple estate.
+In fact, simple wills are often the cause of estate lititgation.

 Good estate planning is about understanding the role of a will in transferring rights and property to others on death, and is also understanding how other financial resources are transferred, or pass on death.